ramit05/myblog/_posts/2016-12-30-the-6-paradigms-of-software-architectures.md

 ## Monolith Architecture

-When we look at startups or newly based enterprises who have started using different languages or API's for there applications.It becomes a routine to build applications based on layer by layer.Each layer consisting of different usage and depends upon the previous one.I think the beauty of monolith applications lie in the fact that one can easily rely on it with ease without much chances of failure.This strategy makes it very wasy to adopt.Such type of applications require very less modification in code.But in monolith it is important to make sure that lots of discussion & changes across variety of different layers of code can be required to modify any changes as if may affect other layers of the application.
+When we look at startups or newly based enterprises who have started using different languages or API's for there applications.It becomes a routine to build applications based on service by service.Each layer consisting of different usage and depends upon the previous one.I think the beauty of monolith applications lie in the fact that one can easily rely on it with ease without much chances of failure for limited amount of users.This strategy makes it very wasy to adopt.Such type of applications require very less modification in code.But in monolith it is important to make sure that lots of discussion is done with other members as changes across variety of different backend services can be required to modify any changes as it may affect the overall application.

 A sample figure of Monolith based Architecture